MR1234567891p/CardioCare.AI/README.md

 # CardioCare.AI

-A comprehensive deep learning system for automatic detection and classification of cardiac arrhythmias from ECG signals, featuring advanced preprocessing techniques and a CNN-LSTM hybrid model.
+A comprehensive deep learning system that analyzes real-time 1D ECG data from wearables to detect heart diseases like arrhythmias, AFib, and MI.
+Using CNN and LSTM networks, it provides instant alerts for early detection, empowering users to take timely action and improve heart health.

 ## 🏥 Project Overview